-For example, when nr = 0.1: (a) 10% of categorical features that still retain the value C_0 will have a random value selected between C_4 and C_9 assigned; (b) 10% of continuous features that still hold the value 0.0 will have a random value between 4 and 9 (integer) assigned; and finally, (c) for each of continuous feature assigned a controlled value $\in \{1.0,2.0,3.0\}$ additional random noise $\pm r nr$ is added, where r is randomly selected from $0 \le r < 1$.
+For example, when nr = 0.1: (a) 10% of categorical features that still retain the value C_0 will have a random value selected between C_4 and C_9 assigned; (b) 10% of continuous features that still hold the value 0.0 will have a random value between 4 and 9 (integer) assigned; and finally, (c) for each of continuous feature assigned a controlled value $\in \{1.0, 2.0, 3.0\}$ additional random noise $\pm r \square nr$ is added, where r is randomly selected from $0 \le r < 1$.

 Although the resulting rule-based datasets aim for interpretability, the proposed evaluation protocol was designed to ensure an appropriate level of complexity and noise, making the benchmark dataset challenging yet interpretable.
 Each instance is uniquely identified by a name that represents the specific rule used to generate that particular row.
-For instance, in the primary proposed dataset, a test record is denoted as "Fc8C1Fv17V3Fv19V2LRS4", indicating: (a) categorical feature Fc8 is set as C_1 , (b) continuous feature Fv17 is set as C_1 , (c) continuous feature C_2 is set as C_2 , (d) the label assigned to this row is 'R', and (e) this sample is the fourth one among a total of 25 samples generated with the same rule.
-Features not explicitly mentioned in the sample ID are either set as C_2 (categorical) or C_2 0 (continuous) or are assigned random values such as C_3 1 (categorical) or C_4 2 (categorical) or C_4 3 (continuous) with a random ratio of C_4 4 to C_4 5 (categorical) or C_4 6 to C_4 6 (continuous) with a random ratio of C_4 6 (instead of C_4 7).
-Other categorical and continuous feature C_4 7 has some added noise resulting in its final value being C_4 6 (instead of C_4 8).
+For instance, in the primary proposed dataset, a test record is denoted as "Fc8C1Fv17V3Fv19V2LRS4," indicating: (a) categorical feature Fc8 is set as C_1 , (b) continuous feature Fv17 is set as 3.0, (c) continuous feature Fv19 is set as 2.0, (d) the label assigned to this row is "R," and (e) this sample is the fourth one among a total of 25 samples generated with the same rule.
+Features not explicitly mentioned in the sample ID are either set as C_0 (categorical) or 0.0 (continuous) or are assigned random values such as C_4 to C_9 (categorical) or 4.0 to 9.0 (continuous) with a random ratio of 0.35.
+For instance, categorical feature is $Fc7 = C_6$, while continuous feature Fv17 has some added noise resulting in its final value being 2.9492 (instead of 3.0).
 Other categorical and continuous features also possess randomly assigned values.

-3.5 Evaluation protocol
+3.5.
+Evaluation protocol

 The experimental design aims to ensure that the resulting benchmark datasets present challenges for both model performance and the ability to explain predictions.
 To comprehensively evaluate the effectiveness and versatility of datasets generated through FormulAI, the following evaluation protocol was designed.
-It measures how different parameters used during rule-based dataset generation impact the performance of four baseline machine learning models: (a) Logistic Regression (LR)
+It measures how different parameters used during rule-based dataset generation impact the performance of four baseline ML models: (a) logistic regression (LR) [46], (b) support vector machines (SVMs) [47, 48], (c) random forest (RF) [49], and (c) eXtreme gradient boosting (XGBoost) [50].

-(Hosmer et al., 2013), (b) Support Vector Machines (SVM) (Cortes and Vapnik, 1995; Steinwart and Christmann, 2008), (c) Random Forest (RF) (Breiman, 2001), and (c) eXtreme Gradient Boosting (XGBoost) (Chen and Guestrin, 2016).
 Evaluated parameters include the dataset size (determined by the number of features and rules) and the noise ratio.

 Each model is trained to predict target labels in three distinct ways.
 Firstly, the models are trained for exclusive classification, where a single unique label chosen from non-overlapping groups or classes is assigned to each instance.
-Next, a binary classification model is trained to distinguish the majority class 'P' from the others.
-Lastly, another binary classification model is trained to distinguish the minority class 'V' from the others.
+Next, a binary classification model is trained to distinguish the majority class "P" from the others.
+Lastly, another binary classification model is trained to distinguish the minority class "V" from the others.
 Datasets are generated by splitting the data into training and test sets.
 However, during evaluation, 20% of instances are randomly extracted from the training set to form a tuning set.
-This subset aids in fine-tuning specific parameters that might impact the effectiveness of each approach, such as setting thresholds for binary classification concerning imbalanced labels or determining the maximum depth for tree-based models (Random Forest and XGBoost).
+This subset aids in fine-tuning specific parameters that might impact the effectiveness of each approach, such as setting thresholds for binary classification concerning imbalanced labels or determining the maximum depth for tree-based models (RF and XGBoost).